Northwick Park Hospital: Facilities

 The hospital provides a full range of services including paediatrics, maxillofacial, orthopaedics, neurology, cardiology, elderly care medicine and a regional rehabilitation unit for patients with additional ongoing acute medical needs.

 St Mark's Hospital, a national centre of gastrointestinal medicine, is based at the same site, as is the British Olympic Association's Olympic Medical Institute.

 Local charity Radio Harrow is based within the hospital and has provided a patient visiting and broadcasting service since 1971.

 Northwick Park is one of the few hospitals in England to have a paternoster lift transport system.
 Despite being out of use for several years, it was brought back into service during 2020.

 Research

 Medical research has been conducted at Northwick Park Hospital since its founding.
-In 1994, some research programs were formalized into an independent charity, Northwick Park Institute for Medical Research (NPIMR), which now operates under the brand name of The Griffin Institute.
+In 1994, some research programs were formalised into an independent charity, Northwick Park Institute for Medical Research (NPIMR), which now operates under the brand name of The Griffin Institute.
 The institute, founded by Colin Green, does translational research.